Holdenxie/cse15l-lab-reports/LabReport.md

 The working directory was `home` when the command is ran. when the `ls` command is ran with the file`ar-dz.txt`, no file is listed, instead an error message was listed.
-This is not an error because there is no additional files within the `ar-dz.txt` for their to be listed.
+This is an error message because it takes in a diretory rather than a file as an argument and there is no additional files within the `ar-dz.txt` file for their to be listed.

 ## `cat` command with no argument